matross-gh/platform-engineering-copilot/ARCHITECTURE.md

 1. **Data Layer Isolation**: Data project has zero dependencies (proper data layer pattern)
 2. **No Circular Dependencies**: All dependencies flow downward in hierarchy
-3. **Core as Hub**: Core is the central library referenced by all higher layers
+3. **Core as Hub**: Core is the central library referenced by all API and application layers
-4. **Governance Extension**: Governance extends Core with policy/compliance features
-5. **API Layer Independence**: Frontend APIs (Chat.App, Admin.API) don't depend on each other
+4. **Clean Architecture**: APIs depend on Core and Data, not on each other
+5. **SPA Independence**: Admin.Client has no project dependencies (pure React SPA communicating via HTTP)
+6. **Minimal Dependencies**: Each project only references what it absolutely needs

 ---